Shavkatjon-O/data-strcutures-and-algorithms/README.md

-# Data Structures and Computer Algorithms
+# Data Structures and Algorithms
 ## Implementation of DSA in Python, Java, C++